Telepathist by John Brunner (book review).

-One thing Science Fiction has that other genres hasn’t is its settings can become timeless, especially when not tied to a date.
+One unique aspect of science fiction, compared to other genres, is that its settings can become timeless, particularly when they are not associated with a specific date.
 The city in John Brunner’s ‘Telepathist’ has a terrorist problem and a police/military presence that checks everyone out.
 Sarah Howson has given birth to a crippled baby.
 Her lover, Gerald Pond, was a terrorist and recently killed.
-She calls the baby Gerald, did I say she wasn’t too bright, but doesn’t really care much for her son.
-Grown up, Gerry, in turn, discovers he’s a telepathist and giving information to one of the local gangs is given more money than the little jobs he can find.
+She calls the baby Gerald.
+Did I say she wasn’t too bright?
+But she doesn’t really care much for her son.
+Grown up, Gerry, in turn, discovers he’s a telepathist, and giving information to one of the local gangs is given more money than the little jobs he can find.
 I should point out that Gerry isn’t just a telepath but shows some telekinetic abilities as well.
-He has also acquired a girl-friend of sorts who is dependent because she is both deaf and dumb.
+He has also acquired a girlfriend of sorts who is dependent because she is both deaf and dumb.

-The second part of this story is a direct contrast to the first where Gerry Howson is in hospital and getting top treatment and, to add to his woes, be told he’s a haemophilic and must avoid physical injury.
-Oddly, his unnamed girl-friend is given, what we would now call bionic, implants and practically side-lined as she doesn’t hang around.
-Brunner wrote this novel as three short stories in 1958-59 but this section looks like it was being used as a build-up to what would follow and we glimpse some other patients who have been damaged by using their abilities.
+The second part of this story is a direct contrast to the first, where Gerry Howson is in hospital and getting top treatment and, to add to his woes, is told he’s a haemophiliac and must avoid physical injury.
+Oddly, his unnamed girlfriend is given what we would now call bionic implants and practically sidelined, as she doesn’t hang around.
+Brunner wrote this novel as three short stories in 1958-59, but this section looks like it was being used as a build-up to what would follow, and we glimpse some other patients who have been damaged by using their abilities.

-The third part is eleven years later and Gerry, now a famous telepathist with a doctorhood, finds a couple of the patients were reacting to a mental fugue, a sort of dreamstate where a telepathist draws in other telepathists around him.
-It takes a stronger telepathist to free them and Gerry qualifies as this.
+The third part is eleven years later, and Gerry, now a famous telepathist with a doctorate, finds a couple of the patients were reacting to a mental fugue, a sort of dream state where a telepathist draws in other telepathists around him.
+It takes a stronger telepathist to free them, and Gerry qualifies as this.
 Much of it is him returning to his old city on holiday and seeing how much things have changed.
-His supposed girlfriend is now married with children but he’s aware she’s not keen to have him around.
-Instead, Gerry ends up at a party of students who are aware of his doctorhood but not in what.
-The rest is spoiler.
+His supposed girlfriend is now married with children, but he’s aware she’s not keen to have him around.
+Instead, Gerry ends up at a party of students who are aware of his doctorhood but not of what.
+The rest is a spoiler.

 One of the strengths of Brunner’s writing is how he conjures up imagery in your head before focusing on events.
-He can also be a hard read but very rewarding.
-Please remember, these three stories were written in the 1958-59 and the term ‘telepath’ hadn’t been accepted as a term yet.
-Instead of wars, Brunner also saw it as a means to offer therapy to mentally disturbed people and how these telepathists gain a celebrity status.
-Quite how Gerry isn’t recognised by the student considering his crippled status isn’t explained but I doubt if Brunner would have considered our future where social information would have been possible.
-It’s still a strong united story even if the ending was somewhat contrived to be happy.
+He can also be a challenging read but very rewarding.
+Please remember, these three stories were written in 1958-59, and the term ‘telepath’ hadn’t been accepted as a term yet.
+Instead of focussing on wars, Brunner also viewed telepathy as a means to provide therapy for mentally disturbed individuals and explored how these telepathists achieve celebrity status.
+Quite how Gerry isn’t recognised by the student considering his crippled status isn’t explained, but I doubt if Brunner would have considered our future where social information would have been possible.
+It’s still a strong, united story even if the ending was somewhat contrived to be happy.

 GF Willmetts